ATNolan/quiz-game/README.md

 # BONUS

-- You can as well edit the "problem.csv" file, add couple of question and use it as a daily mathematics drill test for kids.
+- You can as well edit the "problem.csv" file, add couple of questions and use it as a daily mathematics drill test for kids.